Readmission to Graduate Study

 - Submit appropriate supplemental application materials, such as department application, letter of intent, letters of recommendation, copy of teaching certificate, or recent exam scores as stated in the program description.
 It is the applicant’s responsibility to review the individual program admissions requirements before re-applying to determine if supplemental materials are required.
 Individual program descriptions may be found in the Graduate Programs section.

 - Submit official transcripts from all colleges and universities attended that are not on file in the Graduate Studies Office.
 Hard copy transcripts must be received in sealed envelopes.
-Official electronic transcripts must be sent directly from the institution to the Graduate (firstname.lastname@example.org).
-Buffalo State students are not required to submit transcripts, as the Graduate School will obtain Buffalo State transcripts; however, if applicant attended other institutions these transcripts must be provided even if sent at time of a previous application.
+Official electronic transcripts must be sent directly from the institution to the Graduate Studies Office.
+Buffalo State students are not required to submit transcripts, as the Graduate Studies Office will obtain Buffalo State transcripts; however, if the applicant attended other institutions these transcripts must be provided even if sent at the time of a previous application.

 Academic Clemency Procedure